WebEngage/podspecs/README.md

 - Fixes an issue which caused app delegate callbacks to be supressed / not invoked when WebEngage was used along with GoogleSDKs

 ### 3.3.12
-- User APIs for Phone, Encrypted Email and Encryted Phone Number.
+- User APIs for Phone, Encrypted Email and Encrypted Phone Number.
 - Fixes an issue where setting a blank string in custom user attribute caused the SDK to crash.

+### 3.4.1
+- Added support for Rich Template based push notifications on iOS 10, Requires Xcode8 and the device running the app should be at least 10.0.
+Introduces 2 templates i.
+Big Image (Shows Image when Push is expanded), ii.
+Carousel (A list of images with its own Title, Description and CTA)